 So long ESP32 and ESPHome, welcome ARM and Android?

-The NSPanel Pro in the USA, Europe, and on your desk
+The SONOFF NSPanel Pro in the USA, Europe, and on your desk

-The final bit of exciting news is that the NSPanel Pro can function as a Zigbee 3.0 hub.
-It will still connect to your local network using Wi-Fi, but it will be able to connect to any device that uses the Zigbee standard, and is not just limited to SONOFF devices.
-What hasn’t been explored yet is whether the NSPanel Pro can act as a repeater for Zigbee2MQTT or ZHA.
+A particularly thrilling aspect of the NSPanel Pro is its ability to serve as a Zigbee 3.0 hub.
+While it continues to connect to your local network via Wi-Fi, the panel can now communicate with any device adhering to the Zigbee standard, extending its compatibility beyond just SONOFF devices.
+The unanswered question, however, is whether the NSPanel Pro can double as a repeater for Zigbee2MQTT or ZHA.